thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Entity view type

 This alias allows choosing entity views of entered type (and, if needed) names of which begin with an entered query.
-An entity view called 'Device-D-entity-view' was created with a type 'example-type' which provides access to 'water_level' timeseries from Device D.
+An entity views called 'Compressor LK-45 Entity View' and 'Compressor ZX-77 Entity View' was created with a type 'Compressors Entity View Type' which provides access to 'Power' timeseries from Compressor LK-45 and Compressor ZX-77.
-This alias filters entity Views of type ‘example-type’ and with name starting with ‘Device’.
+This alias filters entity Views of type ‘Compressors Entity View Type’ and with name starting with ‘Compressor’.

 Let's learn how to add an Entity view type alias and use it in a widget:
 1. Enter dashboard editing mode.